The New Jersey Chemical Spill That Could Pollute U.S.-Argentine Relations

 YPF did not respond to FP’s request for comment, but in past statements said Occidental Chemical is merely trying to shift blame to pay less money for the clean up.
 “Maxus has certain contractual obligations to Occidental related to the Passaic River, and it has fulfilled those obligations, including after Maxus was purchased by YPF,” a YPF spokesman told the Wall Street Journal on April 18.
 “Maxus was forced to seek bankruptcy protection after it exhausted its ability to continue paying.”

 The legal drama wasn’t at the top of the agenda — if it was even on the agenda at all — for Trump and Macri’s meeting, but it could dog the relationship in the future.
 New Jersey legislators plan to make a lot of noise in Washington over the issue, and want to see Congress hold Argentina’s feet to the fire.
-That could throw a wrench into Macri’s plans to pitch a new Argentina to America.
+That could throw a wrench into Macri’s plans to pitch a new Argentina to the United States.

 Photo credit: BRENDAN SMIALOWSKI/AFP/Getty Images